leonov-sasha/leonov-sasha/README.md

 I'm backend .NET developer in BCS Fintech, Novosibirsk

 - 🎓 Graduated from TPU with a bachelor's degree in computer science
-- 🌱 Learning all about GIS and .NET

 <p align="center">
  <a href="#" alt="8ait's github stats">